Basic Concepts of Counting and Probability

 Probability sounds more daunting than it actually is.
 In fact, when applied to games of chance, sports, and other leisure activities, it turns out to be fun to work through many of the problems that students will encounter in this course.

 As a branch of mathematics, probability had its origins in work that Blaise Pascal and Pierre de Fermat did in collaboration in the seventeenth century to answer a question from an aristocrat about gambling.
-Part of the fun of this year will be reading about those origins and seeing the basic problems that these two men set out to answer.
-Also covered during the year will be permutations, combinations, Pascal’s triangle, geometric probability, basic combinatorial identities, and the Binomial Theorem.
+Part of the fun of this course will be reading about those origins and seeing the basic problems that these two men set out to answer.
+Also covered will be permutations, combinations, Pascal’s triangle, geometric probability, basic combinatorial identities, and the Binomial Theorem.

-This course is set for the appropriate level of difficulty for children who would be in the seventh grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children who are in the seventh grade.

 Student Support: The instructor is available via email.